-|(a) To be granted a license through substantial equivalence
+|(a) To be granted a license through substantial equivalence,

-or endorsement, an applicant must:
+an applicant must:

 (2) furnish a certified transcript of hours from the